PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

     conf = ones(Bool, length(g.leaves))
     SplitGraph.compute_energy(conf, g)
     ```
+    In other words, it computes the energy for the configuration where all leaves are present.

-Here we go: by removing a leaf, *i.e.* by "enforcing" a reassortment right above it, we've reduced the number of incompatibilities for the remaining ones to 0.
+By removing a leaf, *i.e.* by "enforcing" a reassortment right above it, we've reduced the number of incompatibilities for the remaining ones to 0.
-  Since removing a leaf corresponds to introducing a reassortment, we have to assign a cost to it, that we call $\gamma$.
+  Since removing a leaf corresponds to "enforcing" a reassortment, we have to assign a cost to it, that we call $\gamma$.
+  This defines a score for each configuration, defined as the difference between the energy of the configuration and $\gamma$ times the number of leaves that were removed.
-  Depending on the value of $\gamma$, the difference in overall score associated to removing a leaf or keeping it will change from positive to negative.
+Depending on the value of $\gamma$, the difference in overall score associated to removing a leaf or keeping it will change from negative to positive.
   Scores are computed with the `compute_F` function that takes $\gamma$ as its last argument.
   Here are the differences in scores before and after removing `MCC_3`, for different values of $\gamma$:
 ```@repl opttrees